1. Yerba Mate: Not Actually Tea (But Tea-Adjacent)

 3. Preparation Technique: The Mountain and Moat Method

-The water technique: Temperature: 70-80°C (NOT boiling—boiling water destroys flavor, creates extreme bitterness, similar to sencha's delicate temperature requirements).
+The water technique: Temperature: 70-8°C (NOT boilingboiling water destroys flavor, creates extreme bitterness, similar to sencha's delicate temperature requirements).
 First pour: Pour small amount warm water into moat (where bombilla sits), let absorb 1-2 minutes.
 This hydrates mate gradually, prevents washing leaves toward bombilla (which would clog filter).
 Subsequent pours: Pour water into same spot (moat area), never directly onto dry mate mountain.
-The mountain slowly collapses over session as leaves absorb water—this gradual hydration is intentional design, contrasting with Tang Dynasty's rolling boils or Persian samovar's constant 100°C heat.
+The mountain slowly collapses over session as leaves absorb waterthis gradual hydration is intentional design, contrasting with Tang Dynasty's rolling boils or Persian samovar's constant 100C heat.

 4. The Circle Ritual: Rotation and Social Hierarchy